-A vaccination record or proof of immunity is required to participate in clinicals at the hospitals.
-You will upload the evidence into your Complio file.
+A vaccination record or proof of immunity is required to participate in Community Health clinicals.

-- The vaccination records must have your name (correctly spelled, or you need to explain to American Databank why there is a difference in spelling, maiden names do not require an additional explanation) and MD/NP provider name. - 2) If no vaccination was received or the record is lost, a titer must be obtained.
+If no vaccination was received or the record is lost, a titer must be obtained.
 A titer will indicate if you have immunity to the disease.
 If the titer results indicate no immunity, then vaccination is required, even if you have already had the vaccination or the disease.
 For more Information on titers: